pyrsia/pyrsia/docs/tutorials/setup_on_macosx.md

 If you saw the above lines in your logs and did not see any failure/error messages your Pyrsia node network has now been setup.
 Also that means we did not break anything 😜

-You should now be able to interact with the Pyrsia Pode.
+You should now be able to interact with the Pyrsia Node.

 ## Using the Pyrsia CLI